g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 [You can get a model to say roughly anything](https://kajsotala.substack.com/p/you-can-get-ais-to-say-almost-anything), and often you will do this accidentally.
 The name "Brutal Honesty Mode" tells it that we want harsh, unsentimental, reductionist talk which differs from the usual corporate or chummy personality.

+AND yet insofar as our interpretability research results are correct and growing in depth, and insofar as our model psychology research results are correct and growing in depth, then future models will understand themselves a little better through us, through the papers we put in the training corpus.
+Indirect testimony.
+Much as I understand myself a little more thanks to Robert Trivers or Joseph LeDoux or Daniel Kahneman or Peter Dayan.

 AND yet actually they literally do have access to themselves through the residual stream:

 >  at any point in the network, the transformer not only receives information from its past (both horizontal and vertical dimensions of time) inner states, but often lensed through an astronomical number of different sequences of transformations and then recombined in superposition.
 Due to the extremely high dimensional information bandwidth and skip connections, the transformations and superpositions are probably not very destructive, and the extreme redundancy probably helps not only with faithful reconstruction but also creates interference patterns that encode nuanced information about the deltas and convergences between states.
 It seems likely that transformers experience memory and cognition as interferometric and continuous in time, much like we do.